Accessibility Services: Education Within Reach

 Important Dates and Information

-To ensure accommodations are in place prior to final exams, students must register with Accessibility Services by Friday October 25, 2019 for the Fall 2019 semester.
+To ensure accommodations are in place prior to final exams, students must meet with Accessibility Services by Friday March 6, 2020 for the Winter 2020 semester.

-The deadline to book final exams is Friday November 8, 2019.
+The deadline to book final exams in the AS Test Centre is Friday March 20, 2020.

 Law Students: Please consult with the Associate Dean’s Office for law specific deadlines.